vrtulka23/scinumtools/docs/source/solver/index.rst

 .. image:: ../_static/figures/operation_flow.png

 Order of operations can be used as it is, but it can be also modified.
-In the following exampl, we introduce completely new operators and implement their order into a custom operation step sequence.
+In the following example, we introduce completely new operators and implement their order into a custom operation step sequence.

 .. code-block::